The global spread of the coronavirus: Where is it? - RFI

 Beijing (AFP)

-A virus similar to the SARS pathogen has killed 213 people in China and spread around the world since emerging in a market in the central Chinese city of Wuhan.

-On Friday, China's National Health Commission said nearly 10,000 people have been infected by the novel coronavirus.
+The new coronavirus that emerged in a Chinese market at the end of last year has killed more than 360 people and spread around the world.

+The latest figures from China show there are over 17,000 people infected in the country.

-Outside mainland China, there have been more than 100 infections reported in more than 20 countries.
+Outside mainland China, there have been more than 100 infections reported in around two dozen places.
+There has also been one death, in the Philippines.

-The World Health Organization has declared an international emergency over the outbreak.

-Here are the places that have confirmed cases of the 2019 novel coronavirus:

 - CHINA -

-As of Friday, around 9,700 people have been infected across China, the majority in and around Wuhan.
+As of Monday, 17,205 people have been infected across China, the majority in and around Wuhan.

 - ASIA-PACIFIC REGION -